YoeriNijs/vienna/README.md

 ```

-If you want to create document tags inside the component itself, because, for instance, you need some specific data, just use the override method from `VWeb`.
+If you want to create document tags inside the component itself, because, for instance, you need some specific data, just use the [override method](#override-document-tags) from the `VWeb` utility.

 ## Dependency injection